 The Delete Attribute refactoring allows you to delete a set of attribute definitions on a set of XML tag.
 If this refactoring is invoked, all attributes matching the selected attribute name on tags with the selected tag name may be removed.
 This bulk removal of attributes may be useful as XML schemas evolve.

 Deleting an attribute

-- In the editor, place the cursor within the attribute to be deleted.
+In the editor, place the caret within the attribute to be deleted.

-- Pressing Show XSLT... opens the XSLT preview window displaying an small fragment of XSLT equivalent to the refactoring requested.
+Pressing Show XSLT... opens the XSLT preview window displaying a small fragment of XSLT equivalent to the refactoring requested.
 This fragment can be used by XSLT processors to perform the requested refactoring on files external to your WebStorm project.

 The Refactoring preview window may appear anyway, if the files to be affected are read-only.